 - Parks & Gardens

 How to Apply

-- The People & Culture Division will review all applications and forward to the relevant supervisor within Council for their consideration;
+- The People & Culture Division will review all applications and forward to the relevant supervisor within Council for consideration.

-- The relevant supervisor may contact you to discuss your volunteer application; and
+- The relevant supervisor may contact you to discuss your volunteer application.

 - Volunteers will be notified in writing (either via email or letter) regarding the status of their application within approximately four (4) weeks from the date of receipt.